Wall of Honour awaits Robson’s presence

 The four-team Memorial Cup tournament is headed to an American city for the first time since 1998.

 The CHL announced on Wednesday that the OHL’s Saginaw Spirit will be the Saginawhost team for the 2024 Memorial Cup.
-This will be the fourth time the tournament has been played in an American city, but the first since 1998 when it was decided in Spokane.
-It also has twice been held in Portland (1983, 1986).
+This will be the fifth time the tournament has been played in an American city, but the first since 1998 when it was decided in Spokane.
+It also has twice been held in Portland (1983, 1986) and once in Seattle (1992).

 The Spirit plays in the Dow Event Center that seats 5,527 for hockey.